UGURSELIMOZEN/Datacamp/Projects/The Android App Market on Google Play - 1/Readme.txt

 Project Tools

-Through a series of guided steps, harness your complete data analyst toolbox to perform data wrangling, create visualizations, and carry out a descriptive , sentiment and inferential analysis with Python.
+Through a series of guided steps, harness your complete data analyst toolbox to perform data wrangling, create visualizations, and carry out a descriptive , sentiment and inferential analysis with Python's pandas , matplotlib and seaborn.

 Project Description